jadijadi/lpic1book/content/1024_use_debian_package_management.md

 apt-get remove tmux
 ```

-and if you want to remove automatically installed dependencies:
+And if you want to remove automatically installed dependencies:

 ```text
 $ apt-get autoremove tmux